A TAO is an assessment order that authorises one or more of the following actions during investigation an assessment:

 This allows the application for another order to be lodged with the court during business hours.
 The application for another order must be lodged before the court closes on the day the TAO expires.

-If an application for a CAO or a child protection order is filed before the TAO expires, a custody provision will continue in force until the subsequent application is decided or the Childrens Court orders an earlier end to the order (Child Protection Act 1999, section 99).
+If an application for a CAO or a child protection order is filed before the TAO expires, the TAO will continue in force until the subsequent application is decided or the Childrens Court orders an earlier end to the order (Child Protection Act 1999, section 99).

 Assess safety before returning a child home−temporary assessment order